Akshai-Krishna-KP/Pit/README.md

 **PIT** is a simplified, educational version-control tool inspired by Git.
 Built for learning and experimentation, it mimics Git's core features while offering a lightweight and developer-friendly experience.

+> ⚠️ This work only in UNIX based system.
-> ⚠️ PIT is not a replacement for Git.
+> ⚠️ PIT is not Git.
 It is intended for learning and skill development.

 ---